 Jackson’s Chameleon Facts

 - The term of Jackson’s Chameleon serves as just one of the common names for a particularly distinctive species of reptile.
-In fact, this remarkable creature actually remains known by quite a wide variety of common names.
-Some may surprise you.
+In fact, this remarkable creature actually remains known by quite a wide variety of common monikers.
+Some of these titles remain quite distinctive.

-- Some of these include such colorful names as the horned chameleon, Jackson’s Horned Chameleon, and even the Kikuyu three-horned chameleon.
+- Some of these alternate tags include such truly colorful names as the horned chameleon, Jackson’s Horned Chameleon, and even the Kikuyu three-horned chameleon.
 Its scientific name, however, remains that of the somewhat hard to pronounce Trioceros jacksonii.

 - Quite fortunately, for the moment, at least, its population appears to be remaining both stable and sufficient.
 This further holds true throughout the entirety of its range.
-As a result, the IUCN currently lists it as Least Concern on its Red List.
+As a result, the IUCN currently lists it as Least Concern on its published Red List of Threatened Species.

-- The marvelous Jackson’s Chameleon nonetheless faces some potential threats to its existence as a species.
-One of these involves the presence of invasive species in its native range.
-Its greatest global threat, though, no doubt consists of climate change.
+- The marvelous Jackson’s Chameleon nonetheless faces several potential threats to its continued existence as a species.
+One of these dangers involves the presence of invasive species in its native range.
+Its greatest threat, though, no doubt consists of climate change.

 Related Articles